Eigg: Jacobite risings

+19th century clearances

-The outbreak of the Napoleonic Wars created a potential new route to wealth, by limiting foreign supplies of valuable minerals: kelp could be harvested to produce minerals like soda ash.
-Kelp rapidly increased in price, so in 1817, the estate factors reduced the size of each tenancy (for example, Cleadale was re-arranged into 28 plots), to stop their tenants from becoming self-sufficient and forcing them to also harvest kelp in order to break even.
+The 18th century introduction of the potato to Eigg lead to increased yields compared to cereal growing and by the end of the century the population had expanded to about 500 The outbreak of the Peninsular War created a potential new route to wealth, by limiting foreign supplies of valuable minerals.
+Kelp could be harvested to produce soda ash and rapidly increased in price.
+In 1817, the estate factors reduced the size of each tenancy (for example, Cleadale was re-arranged into 28 plots), to stop their tenants from becoming self-sufficient and forcing them to also harvest kelp in order to break even.
 However, soon after the creation of these smaller tenancies (crofts), foreign mineral supplies were re-introduced, as the Napoleonic Wars had ended.
 The kelp price crashed and the crofters struggled to avoid destitution.

-In 1821, several families voluntarily emigrated to Nova Scotia to escape both rising rents and crushing poverty; they settled on a high plateau near the coast of the Northumberland Strait, which they named Eigg Mountain.
+Some families voluntarily emigrated to Antigonish County, Nova Scotia to escape both rising rents and crushing poverty.
+They settled on a high plateau near the coast of the Northumberland Strait, which they named Eigg Mountain.
 Meanwhile, like many other Anglo-Scottish landlords during the Highland Clearances, Ranald George Macdonald, 19th Chief of Clanranald issued orders to evict the whole village of Cleadale, and use the land for sheep; both to cover his debts and to continue funding his extremely extravagant spending.

-According to a 1964 oral history interview with Eigg seanchaidh Donald Archie MacDonald, Aonghas Lathair MacDhòmhnaill (Angus MacDonald, 2nd of Laig), the grandson of iconic poet Alasdair Mac Mhaighstir Alasdair, then held the tack of Eigg and gained local infamy by beginning the eviction from Cleadale; while intending to assign the land afterwards to his brother-in-law as a rented sheep farm.
+Raonuill Dubh's son Aonghas Lathair MacDhòmhnaill took over the tack of Eigg and gained local infamy by beginning evictions from Cleadale.
 When severe hardships fell upon Aonghas Lathair and his family, which resulted in the tacksman committing suicide, the old people of Eigg blamed the family's misfortune on the curse that was said to have been put on them by the women whom he had evicted from Cleadale.

-However, in 1827 the Ranald George Macdonald found someone willing to purchase Eigg, and cancelled further evictions.
-After 800 years, Clan Ranald rule of Eigg was at an end.
+In 1827 Macdonald found someone willing to purchase Eigg, and cancelled further evictions.
+After 440 years Clan Ranald rule of Eigg had come to an end.